-(3) The Company's disclosures on the measurement of shares in affiliated companies, loans to and receivables from those affiliated companies are contained in the sections "III.
-Accounting policies: Financial assets and receivables", "IV.
-Notes to the balance sheet: Shares in and loans to affiliated companies" and "Receivables and other assets" of the notes to the financial statements.

-2 Recognition and measurement of internally generated intangible assets for software solutions

-(1) In the annual financial statements of Westwing Group SE as at December 31, 2024, internally generated intangible fixed assets for internally developed software solutions amounting to EUR 16.0 million are reported under the balance sheet item "Internally generated industrial property rights and similar rights and assets as well as licenses for such rights and values".
-The internally generated intangible assets relate to software solutions for the purposes of the websites, apps and warehouse management system of Westwing Group SE.
-For the capitalization of an internally generated intangible fixed asset it is essential that the intended intangible asset is highly probable and that the development costs can be reliably attributed to the intangible asset to be capitalized.
-The capitalization of development costs for an internally generated intangible fixed asset already completed requires that the asset be expanded or materially improved, which means substantially enhanced.
+- 3 The Company's disclosures relating to revenue recognition are contained in sections 2 "Summary of significant accounting policies: 2.5 Revenue recognition and contract balances" and section 5 "Revenue Analysis" in the notes to the consolidated financial statements. - Recognition and measurement of internally generated intangible assets for software solutions - 1 In the consolidated financial statements of Westwing Group SE as at December 31, 2024 internally generated intangible assets for software solutions amounting to EUR 16.0 million (8% of consolidated total assets) are recognized under the financial line item "Intangible assets" in the consolidated statement of financial position.
+The internally generated intangible assets relate to software solutions for the purposes of the websites, apps and warehouse management system of the Westwing Group SE Group.
+The capitalization of internally generated product developments depends on the criteria set out in IAS 38, i.e., the technical feasibility of the intangible asset, the entity's intention to complete the asset, its intention to sell or use the asset, the entity's ability to use or sell the asset, evidence of the manner in which the asset will generate economic benefits, the availability of technical, financial and other resources to complete the development and the entity's ability to measure reliably the asset during its development.
 The amortization of internally generated assets is based on the assumptions made by the executive directors regarding the expected useful lives.
-Furthermore, disposals are recognized if specific expectations regarding the feasibility of developments projects are not met.
-The capitalization and measurement of the development costs incurred for these software solutions are based to a large extent on estimates and assumptions made by the Company's executive directors, which mainly relate to the technical and economic feasibility of the development project and the distinction between substantial enhancement and the maintenance of existing software solutions.
+Furthermore, impairment charges are recognized if specific expectations regarding the feasibility of development projects are not met or if the future economic benefits are reassessed.
+The capitalization and measurement of the development costs incurred for these software solutions are based to a large extent on the estimates and assumptions made by the executive directors of Westwing Group SE, which mainly relate to the differentiation of enhancements to existing software solutions, technical and economic feasibility, as well as the amount and timing of expected future economic benefits from the development projects.